ST10092275/XBCAD7319/README.md

 # ConsultEase
-ConsultEase is an Android application designed to streamline the process of service requests and management for both clients and administrators for Verstex Trading 505 (Pty) Ltd.
+ConsultEase is an Android application designed to streamline the process of service requests and management for both clients and ICT administrators for Verstex Trading 505 (Pty) Ltd. This application is created to mordenise the ways Versatex Trdaing manages their tasks.
 The app supports two user roles: Client and Admin.
 Clients can request services and make payments, while Admins can manage user profiles, accept or deny service requests, approve payments, schedule meetings, and generate reports.
 The app also features biometric authentication for secure login and utilizes Firebase for user management and PayPal for payment processing.

 ## Features: